Connect with a certified trainer for free

 Non-operative treatment

-• A splint, cast, walking boot, or sturdy brace to provide stability to the ankle
+• Wearing a splint, cast, walking boot, or supportive brace to keep the ankle stable during recovery.

 Try these exercises to help address your condition: